homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 In practice Fiddler allows you to manage all your third-party dependencies using a ``composer.json`` file, while adding a new way of managing your internal dependencies.
-Fiddler combines both external and internal packages to a single pool and allows you to pick them as dependencies for your projects.
+It combines both external and internal packages to a single pool and allows you to pick them as dependencies for your projects.

 For each project you add a ``fiddler.json`` file where you specify both your